 Some states do not recognize the subchapter S designation which means they receive the same treatment as standard corporations.
 While other states recognize this election.
-Additionally, some states require additional S corporations to state-specific forms in order to recognize the designation.
+Additionally, some states require additional S corporations to state-specific forms to recognize the designation.
 Check with your lawyer to check your state's Subchapter S election requirements.
 You can have your subchapter S status revoked by not meeting eligibility requirements or by not filing with the IRS on time.

 How to Run S Corporations

-In order to differentiate between your income and expenses as an employer versus a shareholder:
+To differentiate between your income and expenses as an employer versus a shareholder:

 - Protect your business assets and profits with the appropriate amount of business insurance.